“I’m not in this world to live up to your expectations, and you’re not in this world to live up to mine.”

-You have to dare to be yourself, and follow you own intuition, however frightening or strange that may feel or prove to be.
+You have to dare to be yourself and follow your own intuition, however frightening or strange that may feel or prove to be.
 Don’t compare yourself to others.
 Don’t get discouraged by their progress or success.
 Follow your own path and stay true to your own purpose.
-Success is ultimately about spending your life happily in your own way.
+Success is ultimately about spending your life happily and productively in your own way.

 2. Stop expecting them to respect you more than you respect yourself.

 True strength is in the soul and spirit, not in muscles.
-It’s about having faith and trust in who you are, and a willingness to act upon it.
-Decide this minute to never again beg anyone for the love, respect, and attention that you should be showing yourself.
+It’s about having faith and trust in who you are, and a willingness to act upon it consistently.
+Decide this minute to never again beg anyone for the love, respect, and attention that you should be showing yourself on a daily basis.

-Today, look at yourself in the mirror and say, “I love you, and from now on I’m going to act like it.”
+Today, look at yourself in the mirror and say, “I respect you, and from now on I’m going to act like it.”
 It’s important to be nice to others, but it’s even more important to be nice to yourself.
-When you practice self-love and self-respect, you give yourself the opportunity to be happy.
-When you are happy, you become a better friend, a better family member, and a better YOU.
-(Angel and I discuss this in more detail in the “Self-Love” chapter of 1,000 Little Things Happy, Successful People Do Differently.)
+When you practice self-respect, you give yourself the opportunity to grow.
+When you are growing, you become a better friend, a better family member, and a better YOU.
+(Note: Marc and I discuss this in more detail in the Self-Love chapter of “1,000 Little Things Happy, Successful People Do Differently”.)

 3. Stop expecting (and needing) them to like you.

 You might feel unwanted and unworthy to one person, but you are priceless to another.
-Don’t ever forget your worth.
-Spend time with those who value you.
+So never forget your worth.
 No matter how good you are to people, there will always be one negative person who criticizes you.
-Smile, ignore them, and carry on.
+Smile, ignore their rudeness, and carry on.
+Spend time with those who value you instead.

-In this crazy world that’s trying to make you like everyone else, the toughest battle you’ll ever have to fight is the battle to be yourself.
+In this crazy world that’s trying to make you like everyone else, the toughest battle you’ll have to fight on the average day is the battle to be yourself.
 And as you’re fighting back, not everyone will like you.
-Sometimes people will call you names because you’re “different.”
-But that’s perfectly OK.
-The things that make you different are the things that make YOU, and the right people will love you for it.
+Sometimes people will call you names because you’re “different,” but that’s perfectly OK.
+The things that make you different are the things that make YOU, and the right people will love you for it in the long run.

 4. Stop expecting them to fit your idea of who they are.

-Pay close attention, and respect people for who they are and not for who you want them to be.
-We don’t know most people half as well as we believe we do; and truly knowing someone is a big part of what makes them wonderful.
-Every human being is remarkable and beautiful; it just takes a patient set of eyes to see it.
+Truth be told, we don’t know most people half as well as we believe we do, and truly knowing someone is a big part of what makes them wonderful.
+Every human being is remarkable and beautiful in some way; it just takes a patient set of eyes to see it.
 The more you get to know someone, the more you will be able to look beyond their appearance and see the beauty of who they truly are.
 (Read The Mastery of Love.)